-Offered in 2003-2004 and alternate years.
+Offered in 2005-2006 and alternate years.

 2210 History of Jazz

 4 credits

 A survey of the stylistic transformations that have taken place in jazz since 1900, with a study of the social and political conditions that have exerted a powerful influence on jazz artists.

 Humanities.

 Offered in 2004-2005 and alternate years.

 2212 World Music

 4 credits

 Surveys in musical traditions other than those of the Western European-American stylistic periods.

 Global Perspective, Humanities.

 Cross-listed with Cross Cultural Studies 2212.

 2214 Masters in Music

 4 credits

 A study of one major composer's life and representative composition.

 Humanities.

 2216 History of Musical Theatre

 4 credits

 A survey of musical theatre from its beginning to the present, studied in relation to its historical, literary, and cultural background.

 Included is study of such musical theatre forms as opera, operetta, ballad opera, and musicals.

 Humanities.

 Cross-listed with Theatre Arts 2216.

-Offered in 2003-2004 and alternate years.
+Offered in 2005-2006 and alternate years.

 2220 Future Music

 4 credits

 An exploration of different types of composition in the 20th century including art music such as chance, minimalism, and serial composition, as well as jazz, pop, and crossover strains.
-It considers the diverse influences on today's composition, such as Chinese philosophy, commerciality, African drumming, and music of India.
+It considers the diverse influences on today's composition, such as Chinese

+philosophy, commerciality, African drumming, and music of India.

+Humanities.

+2224 Film Music

+4 credits

+A study of development of the role of music in the art of filmmaking.
+Through an analysis of selected musical scores from the days of silent films to the present, student will discover the ways in which music can inform and enrich the visual impact of films.
 Humanities.

 2231 Heritage of African-American Music I

 4 credits

 An exploration of the European and African roots of African-American music prior to and at the beginning of North American colonization.
 In this course students study early European and African musical cultures as well as the synthesis and tensions of the two brought together by the slave trade in the United States.

 Heritage Sequence, Humanities.